luiswirth/bsc-thesis/src/matter.typ

 It is common practice to call the elements of any exterior algebra multivectors, irregardless what the underlying linear space $V$ is.
-This is confusing when working with multiforms, which are dispinct from multivectors.
+This is confusing when working with multiforms, which are distinct from multivectors.
 To avoid confusion, we therefore just call the elements of the exterior algebra exterior elements or multielements, just like we say linear space instead of vector space.